ylify/VEHoP/README.md

           -l LENGTH_CUTOFF, --length_cutoff LENGTH_CUTOFF
                   The length threshold in partition (Required, default: 100) -g GENETIC_CODE, --genetic_code GENETIC_CODE
-                  Genetic code for proteins prediction from transcripts, which might be different with phylum, please check by
-                  "TransDecoder.LongOrfs -h" (If the parameter is given, it will adopt TransDecoder to predict coding potential in transcripts.
+                  Genetic code for protein prediction from transcripts, which might be different with phylum, please check by "TransDecoder.LongOrfs -h" (If the parameter is given, it will adopt TransDecoder to predict coding potential in transcripts.
 Optional if only proteins and genomic sequences as inputs; Required if transcripts existed in inputs, default: Universal)
           -d DATABASE, --database DATABASE